Sentencing to Be Held for Little Tokyo Mural Vandalism

 Erick Gomez is scheduled to plead no contest and be sentenced on Wednesday for his role in the vandalism of the “Home Is Little Tokyo” mural at Japanese Village Plaza on Central Avenue on June 10, 2018.

 Gomez was found guilty of a violation of Penal Code section 594(a), for the graffiti vandalism.
-He will receive three years of summary probation and 30 days of community labor in the form of graffiti removal, according to Rob Wilcox, director of Community Engagement and Outreach for Councilmember Mike Feuer.
+He will receive three years of summary probation and 30 days of community labor in the form of graffiti removal, according to Rob Wilcox, director of Community Engagement and Outreach for City Attorney Mike Feuer.
 He is also ordered to pay restitution at the rate of $100 per month and probation conditions mandate he will never write or type his graffiti moniker in any medium, not to own, use or possess any graffiti tools, and to submit to search anytime by any law enforcement officer including providing the passwords to all his social media sites.

 The sentencing will take place in Department 52 of the Clara Shortridge Foltz Criminal Justice Center.